gitgomz/OPRA-Practice-Exam_2025/opra_practice_exam_Section 5.md

 D. Vancomycin is used for severe infections like MRSA, not UTIs.
 </details>

-## Question 5
-**A patient with rheumatoid arthritis is prescribed methotrexate.
+## **5. A patient with rheumatoid arthritis is prescribed methotrexate.
 Which of the following supplements should be co-prescribed to reduce side effects?**

 A. Vitamin D
 B. Folic acid
 C. Iron